 - Select the account and amount you want to withdraw, and click “Set withdrawal.”

 You Should Use Wealthsimple If:

 - You want a low-fee robo advisor in Canada

 - You want access to a zero-commission trading account

 - You want access to a human advisor for advice

 - You are knowledgeable enough to be a do-it-yourself (DIY) investor

-The company seems well in tune with its customers and its product and features has proven so.
+The company seems well in tune with its customers, and its product and features have proven so.

 I’m excited to see what they will come out with in the future.
 Try out Wealthsimple Invest here.